enspirit/wlang/spec/integration/examples/1-html-intro/4-recursion.md

 Now that we know how to use partials, one might ask how to render a menu in a recursive way.
 For this, we only need another tag for explicitely manipulating the scope.

-* sharp (#) renders its second block, in the scope of the value evaluated in first block
+* sharp (#) renders its second block, in the scope of the value evaluated in first block, provided the later is not nil, undefined or empty

 For the example above, our menu rendering is initiated as follows:
     <ul>